Having your child (or yourself) baptised at St George’s?

 What Now?
 How can I arrange for child/myself to be baptised at St George's ?

-Your first point of contact will be Rev David Frost, who will put you in touch with the parish Baptism Coordinator, Lucy Bloss, who will confirm the date and complete the relevant paperwork.
+Your first point of contact will be Rev Barry Hengist, who will put you in touch with the parish Baptism Coordinator, Lucy Bloss, who will confirm the date and complete the relevant paperwork.
 She will also be able to answer any queries you may have in the run up to the baptism.
 For families new to St George's, a member of the Baptismal Visiting Team will normally make a date to come and talk you through the service with you in your home a week or so before the service.